 All ABIM examinations are administered in secure testing centers by test administrators who are responsible for maintaining the integrity and security of the certification process.
-Test administrators are required to report to ABIM any irregular or improper behavior by a candidate, such as giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including electronic devices (e.g., beepers, pagers, cell phones, etc.), into the examination, failing to comply with time limits or instructions, talking or other disruptive behavior.
+Test administrators are required to report to ABIM any irregular or improper behavior by a candidate, such as giving or obtaining information or aid, looking at the test material of others, removing examination materials from the test center, taking notes, bringing unauthorized items, including electronic devices (e.g., pagers, cell phones, tablets, smart phones, etc.), into the examination, failing to comply with time limits or instructions, talking or other disruptive behavior.
 Test administrators may intervene to stop any of the foregoing.
 In addition, as part of its effort to assure exam integrity, ABIM utilizes data forensic techniques that use statistical analyses of test-response data to identify patterns of test fraud, including cheating and copyright infringement.
-ABIM investigates all irregularity reports.
+ABIM investigates all reports of irregular or improper activity.

-Irregular or improper behavior in examinations that is observed, made apparent by data forensics or statistical analysis, or uncovered by other means will be considered a subversion of the certification process and will constitute grounds for invalidation of a candidate's examination and subject the candidate to disciplinary sanctions, including suspension or revocation of Board Certification or eligibility to participate in the certification or Maintenance of Certification processes.
-Failure to fully cooperate with an ABIM investigation also may be considered unprofessional conduct and constitute grounds for disciplinary sanctions.Top
+Irregular or improper behavior in examinations that is observed, made apparent by data forensics or statistical analysis, or uncovered by other means will be considered a subversion of the certification process and will constitute grounds for invalidation of a candidate's examination and subject the candidate to disciplinary sanctions, including suspension or revocation of Board Certification or eligibility to participate in Board Certification or Maintenance of Certification processes.
+Failure to fully cooperate with an ABIM investigation is considered unprofessional conduct and constitutes grounds for disciplinary sanctions.Top